 Osteotomy is typically best for those who are active and under 40 years old and whose bones are not situated at the proper angle.
 Osteotomy is not recommended for people who are obese or who smoke.

-Advantage of osteotomy
+Advantages of osteotomy

 Osteotomy is typically effective in stopping joint damage.

-Disadvantage of osteotomy
+Disadvantages of osteotomy